-- 8.18.10 Any land on the seaward side of the trail, and any other land of specific coastal land types, will qualify automatically as spreading room unless it is excepted land or subject to long-term local exclusions.
-However, most land used exclusively in connection with a private house, hotel or holiday accommodation will qualify as excepted land see section 8.18.2).
-There will also be some cases where it is not possible to reach seaward spreading room such as beaches or cliffs adjacent to some houses, hotels or holiday properties because the only means of access to them (other than from the sea itself) is through excepted land. - 8.18.11 When considering whether to exercise our discretion to propose other land as spreading room on the landward side of the trail, in accordance with the criteria in section 4.8, we will carefully consider any concerns that there would be significant impacts on the privacy or enjoyment of people living or staying in adjacent properties.
-Our use of this discretion cannot in any case create any new access rights over areas of excepted land, such as the curtilage of a building or land used as a park or garden.
+- 8.17.10 Any land on the seaward side of the trail, and any other land of specific coastal land types, will qualify automatically as spreading room unless it is excepted land or subject to long-term local exclusions.
+However, most land used exclusively in connection with a private house, hotel or holiday accommodation will qualify as excepted land see paragraph 8.17.2).
+There are also likely to be some cases where it is not possible to reach seaward spreading room such as beaches or cliffs adjacent to some houses, hotels or holiday properties if the only means of access to them (other than from the sea itself) is through excepted land. - 8.17.11 When considering whether to exercise our discretion to recommend other land as spreading room on the landward side of the trail, in accordance with the criteria in section 4.7, we will carefully consider any concerns that there would be significant impacts on the privacy or enjoyment of people living or staying in adjacent properties.
+Our use of this discretion may not in any case create any new access rights over areas of excepted land, such as the curtilage of a building or land used as a park or garden.

-Figures 23 and 26 in chapter 9 illustrate how coastal access rights might be implemented in areas with private houses.
+Figures 22 and 25 in chapter 9 illustrate how coastal access rights might be implemented in areas with private houses.

-- 8.18.12 Most concerns will relate to the privacy which residents or guests enjoy in the area immediately around private houses, hotels or holiday accommodation.
-These will usually be addressed by sensitive alignment of the trail within the context of any excepted land provisions which apply in particular instances. - 8.18.13 In some cases there may be concerns that the income from hotels or holiday accommodation may be affected despite these safeguards, if coastal access rights might be introduced to land that was previously enjoyed exclusively by paying guests.
+- 8.17.12 Most concerns will relate to the privacy which residents or guests enjoy in the area immediately around private houses, hotels or holiday accommodation.
+These will usually be addressed by sensitive alignment of the trail within the context of any excepted land provisions which apply in particular instances. - 8.17.13 In some cases there may be concerns that the income from hotels or holiday accommodation may be affected despite these safeguards, if coastal access rights might be introduced to land that was previously enjoyed exclusively by paying guests.
 These concerns are considered in more detail below.

-8.18.14 Where hotel and accommodation businesses wish to charge the public for specific goods, services or facilities, the coastal access rights will not prevent it.
+- 8.17.14 Where hotel and accommodation businesses wish to charge the public for specific goods, services or facilities, the coastal access rights will not prevent it.
 This includes for example charges for the use of facilities such as toilets or parking, and permits for activities not covered under the access rights.
 Equally, businesses may reserve such facilities for the exclusive use of guests if they prefer.
-Intervention will not normally be necessary on our part to facilitate these arrangements, which will typically represent a continuation of the status quo.
+Intervention will not normally be necessary on our part to facilitate these arrangements, which will typically represent a continuation of the status quo. - 8.17.15 Hotel and accommodation businesses will not be able to charge the general public to enter land where the coastal access rights apply, for activities falling within those rights.
+Many accommodation businesses already experience low-key public access to beaches and other land used by their guests.
+The introduction of coastal access rights is unlikely to have any significant effect in these cases.
+However there may be exceptional cases, where land has previously been reserved for the exclusive enjoyment of hotel guests or people staying in holiday accommodation, in which intervention may be necessary to prevent any significant loss of income to the business concerned as a result of introduction of the coastal access rights.